For complete results, select the county where you live or where your case is filed:

 Common Defenses and Counterclaims in Eviction Cases

-This article tells you about defenses and counterclaims you might want to present in your eviction case.
+If you're being evicted, you may have defenses or counterclaims you can raise.
 If you have a defense or counterclaim you can prove in court, you might be able to stop your eviction.
-Read the descriptions of the different defenses and counterclaims carefully to see if they can apply to you.
+Read the descriptions of the different defenses and counterclaims carefully to see if they might apply to you.
 If the facts in your case match, you can use the defense or counterclaim described.

 For example, Tom Tenant stopped paying his rent and Lisa Landlord gave him a Demand for Possession.
 If Tom stopped paying rent because the home was badly in need of repairs, he may have a defense that excuses his non-payment.
-Tom will tell the court he did not pay the rent but say that there was good reason because Lisa was not keeping the home in good repair.
+Tom will confirm that he did not pay the rent but he will also say he had a good reason — Lisa was not keeping the home in good repair.

 Every landlord has duties defined by the lease and the law.
 If your landlord doesn’t fulfill those duties, you may be excused from paying some or all of the rent.
-See the article Tenant Rights and Responsibilities for more information.
+To learn more, read Tenant Rights and Responsibilities.

 Did Your Landlord Violate the Lease?

-You can refuse to pay rent for the time that your home wasn’t livable or refuse to pay a portion of your rent for the part of your home that wasn’t usable.
+You can refuse to pay rent for the time that your home wasn’t livable.
+You can also refuse to pay a portion of your rent for the part of your home that wasn’t usable.

-This defense works best if you gave your landlord notice first, such as sending a letter requesting repairs or letting the landlord know you’ll be withholding rent.
+This defense works best if you gave your landlord notice first.
+Notice can be sending a letter requesting repairs or letting the landlord know you’ll be withholding rent.